Deploy and run Splunk Enterprise inside a Docker container

 docker container stop <container_id>

-- To restart a stopped container, use the following command.
+- To restart a stopped container, run:

 docker container start <container_id>

 - To access a running Splunk Enterprise container to perform administrative tasks, such as modifying configuration files, run:

 To learn more about Splunk Enterprise and Docker commands, see the documentation on GitHub for Splunk-Docker.